- Before online banking, at-home banking was available from a few major banks.

 1996: NetBank Is Founded

-The evolution of internet banking continued with the first truly successful internet-only bank, NetBank — which was founded in 1996 and closed in 2007.
-The NetBank name and domain were acquired by BofI Federal Bank in 2012.
+The evolution of internet banking continued with one of the first truly successful internet-only banks, NetBank — which was founded in 1996 and closed in 2007.

 Are You a Customer?
 How to Find and Use Your NetBank Login

 1999: Bank of Internet USA Is Founded

 Bank of Internet USA was officially founded as part of the incorporation of BofI Holding Inc. on July 6, 1999, making it America’s oldest internet bank; it opened for business on July 4, 2000.
 The conveniences and perks of internet banking became obvious to many customers: higher interest rates online than with traditional banks, greater access to accounts, and online banking transfers, to name a few.

 2001: Bank of America Has 3 Million Online Customers